tsroten/zhon/README.rst

 * Chinese radicals (as used in dictionaries)

 Zhon's constants are formatted as strings containing Unicode code ranges.
-This is useful for compiling RE pattern objects.
+This is useful for compiling `RE pattern objects <http://docs.python.org/3/library/re.html#regular-expression-objects>`_.
 They can be combined to make RE pattern objects as needed.

 .. code:: python